hughlilly/tbcc-db/README.md

 ## Introduction

-This repository contains the website for the IT5090 Capstone Project.
+This repository contains the website for the IT5090 Capstone Project (Q4 2022).
 The author is Hugh Lilly (ID 20220344).

 ## Source code

 ### Architecture

-The source code for the site is in the `/src` directory.
-There is an HTML page for the index.
-The entry point is `App.js`.
-There are four subdirectories, `assets`, which holds the images and other media assets, `Components`, which holds the React components, `Data`, which holds the app data, and `styles`, which holds the CSS.
+This is an instance of the open-source headless CMS [Strapi](http://strapi.io).
+It is configured through its web interface.

 ### Seed data

-Of the two files in the `Data` directory, `FilmData.js` is the larger.
-It contains titles, director names, runtimes, release-year data, IMDB and YouTube IDs, and a synopsis for each film.
-It also references an imported JPEG still of that film.
+There is a .zip file that contains a copy of the developemnt SQLite database and all necessary image assets.
+The `yarn seed` script (see below) will automatically extract and import the data.

 ## Running locally